Billy: Shut up, man!

 - Berserk Button: Billy doesn't like having his playing ability challenged, which gets him into a lot of trouble; see Nice Job Breaking It, Hero below.

-- Bittersweet Ending: Billy and Sidney have gotten enough money so Sidney can move his family to a better neighborhood and Billy can finally pay off the Stucci brothers; not only that, but Billy and Sidney finally seem to be back on good terms.
+- Bittersweet Ending: More sweet than bitter.
+Billy and Sidney have gotten enough money so Sidney can move his family to a better neighborhood and Billy can finally pay off the Stucci brothers; not only that, but Billy and Sidney finally seem to be back on good terms, with him intending to get Billy a job.
 However, Gloria has most likely left Billy for good.

 - Book Ends: The singing group at the beginning of the movie shows up at the end.

 - Catchphrase: "It's hard goddamn work making you look this bad!"

 - Fatal Flaw: Billy's is his pride.
 He wins a game he was paid to throw, which is why he's on the run from the Stuccis.
 He stupidly bets (and loses) his tournament winnings that he can dunk, just because Sidney doesn't believe he can and Billy's ego can't take it.
 Later, he bets on a basketball game after promising Gloria he wouldn't, at least partially to prove he's still good enough to beat King and Duck.

 - Hero with Bad Publicity: Billy gets Gloria on Jeopardy! by using his basketball skills to win a bet with a security guard who works the lot, which completely changes Gloria's life when she becomes a five-day champion.
 Gloria never finds this out and leaves him at the end because he bets some of her winnings (which she gave him) on a basketball game.
 Which he ends up winning.